FluxPMS vs Cloudbeds: Transparent Flat Pricing vs. "Call Us for a Quote"

 | Contract | Month-to-month | Quote-dependent; often annual |

-Cloudbeds pricing sourced from https://costbench.com/software/hotel-management/cloudbeds/ and https://www.cloudbeds.com/pricing/ (verified July 2026).
+Cloudbeds pricing re-checked live at https://www.cloudbeds.com/pricing/ in August 2026: no monthly price is published anywhere on the page, and every path leads to a demo or quote request.
+We therefore quote no Cloudbeds figure at all rather than repeat a third-party estimate as if it were their price.
 Cloudbeds confirms zero commission on its booking engine at https://www.cloudbeds.com/pricing/ — "Cloudbeds does not charge added commissions on reservations made through the Cloudbeds Booking Engine or the Cloudbeds Channel Manager."

 Be direct: Cloudbeds earns its market position.